HananKhan7/Projects/README.md

 Welcome to my data science portfolio.
 I'm Hanan, a passionate data scientist with almost 2 years of experience in leveraging data to extract insights and drive informed decisions using the power of ML algorithms.

 ## About Me
-- 📊 Data scientist with a keen interest in exploratory data analysis, machine learning, and predictive modeling.
+- 📊 Data scientist with a keen interest in natural language processing, machine learning, exploratory data analysis, and predictive modeling.
 - 📈 Skilled in Python, R, and SQL, with experience in data manipulation, visualization, ML model generation, and statistical analysis.
 - 💡 Continuously curious and always exploring new techniques and tools to enhance data-driven solutions.

 ## Portfolio Highlights
 Here are a few projects that showcase my skills and expertise:

+- Personalized toxicity detection using Meta LLAMA3-8b and Mixtral8-7B along with user profiles.
+- Text clasification of customer comments into predefined topics using distilBERT uncased.
+- Automated survey response summarization and insight extraction with GPT-3.5 Turbo.
 - Automated hyper parameter optimization for an artifical neural network using a combination of random and bayesian optimization search.
 - Churn prediction and comparative analysis: EDA, churn prediction through KMeans clustering, validation through ANN, Random forest, and SVM.
 - DeepLabV3 background removal: model development and flask deployment on AWS EC2